inclusive-design/wecount.inclusivedesign.ca/README.md

       - label: "Event ID"
         name: "id"
         widget: "uuid"
-        hint: "The ID is used to associate comments with this workshop and cannot be edited."
+        hint: "The ID is used to associate comments with this initiative and cannot be edited."
       - label: "Permanent Link"
         name: "permalink"
         widget: "string"